awsdocs/aws-php-developers-guide/doc_source/kinesis-example-shard.rst

 Add More Data Stream Shards
 ===========================

-If you need more data stream shards, you can double your current amount by splitting or updating the number of shards.
-You are limited to scale more than twice in one 24-hour period.
+If you need more data stream shards, you can increase your current number of shards.
+We recommend that you double your shard count when increasing.
+This will make a copy of each shard currently available to increase your capacity.
+You can double the number of your shards only twice in one 24-hour period.

-Remember billing for |AKS| usage is calculated per shard, so when demand decreases, we recommend that you halve your shard count.
-You are limited to scale down to more than half of your current shard count.
+Remember billing for |AKS| usage is calculated per shard, so when demand decreases, we recommend that you reduce your shard count by half.
+When you remove shards, you can only scale down the amount of shards to half of your current shard count.

 To update the shard count of a |AK| data stream, use the :AKS-api:`UpdateShardCount <API_UpdateShardCount>` operation.